-As soon as evidence has been collected, the learning support teacher, other SST member or appropriate principal will call a meeting.
+As soon as all information has been collected, the appropriate learning support team member and principal will call a meeting.
 Attendees may include:

 During this meeting, the team will review and draft a copy of a plan to better meet the needs of the student.
-This plan will possibly specify the student’s learning objectives, the way they will be achieved, the staff that will be responsible and the time frame for evaluation and review, all of which are subject to our staffing, material and physical limitations.
+This plan will specify the student’s learning objectives, the way they will be achieved, the staff that will be responsible and the time frame for evaluation and review, all of which are subject to staffing, material and physical limitations.
 It is the responsibility of the Head of Student Support to perform continuous reviews of these plans to ensure that they abide by the ISNS Multitiered System of Support (MTSS).
 A record of the plan will be placed in the student's ManageBac profile and confidential records will be kept in an internal, secure location.

 Program of Study

 As each child is a unique individual with differing needs, the program of study for each child will be unique to the child.
-Programs of study may also include recommendations given by educational psychologists in formal assessments.
+Programs of study may also include recommendations from formal assessments given by external professional consultants.
 They will attempt to incorporate the child’s learning style and multisensory methods.
 In keeping with the Primary Years Program (PYP), Middle Years Program (MYP) and Diploma Program (DP), the teacher will, whenever possible, use materials related to the programs of inquiry as a vehicle to explicitly teach the skills with which the student requires support.
-There may also be an element of counseling involved in a program of study for a particular child.
-The teacher can encourage the development of the student’s characteristics and attitudes towards learning that is encouraged through the PYP/MYP/DP programs through informal counseling.

-The IB Diploma Program allows for a number of dispensations for IB DP Examinations based on medical and/or educational psychological evidence.
-Application for such allowance must be made through the IB Diploma Program Coordinator following the processes laid out by the IBO.
+The IB Diploma Program allows for limited accommodations for IB DP Examinations based on medical and/or educational psychological evidence.
+Application for such accommodations must be made through the IB Diploma Program Coordinator in accordance with the process laid out by the IB.